Pizza Hut: United States

 Pizza Hut's first television commercial was produced in 1965 by Bob Walterscheidt for the Harry Crow agency in Wichita, and was entitled "Putt-Putt to the Pizza Hut".
 The ad looks just like an old movie and is set in fast motion.
 It features a man in a business suit and tie, played by Ron Williams, who was then a production manager for Wichita's ABC affiliate KAKE-TV, as he orders take-out, leaves his house, and gets into his 1965 Mustang JR to drive to Pizza Hut, where he is chased by a variety of townspeople, portrayed by neighborhood kids, Walterscheidt and his daughter, and various employees for Harry Crow and KAKE-TV.
 He goes inside Pizza Hut to pick up his pizza and drives home.
 People eat all the pizza before the man who ordered it can get any, which makes the man very upset, so he calls Pizza Hut again.
 The ad first aired on November 19, 1966, during halftime of the Notre Dame vs. Michigan State "Game of the Century", and dramatically increased sales for the franchise.
 "Putt-Putt to the Pizza Hut" ran on TV for eight years and was nominated for a Clio Award.

 Until early 2007, Pizza Hut's main advertising slogan was "Gather 'round the good stuff".
 From 2008 to 2009, the advertising slogan was "Now You're Eating!"
 From 2009 to 2012, the advertising slogan was "Your Favorites.
 Your Pizza Hut" From 2012 to 2016, the advertising slogan was "Make it great", a variation of the 1987–1995 slogan "Makin' it great!".
 From 1995 to 1999, the slogan was "You'll love the stuff we're made of".
 The advertising slogan is currently "No one outpizzas the hut".

 Pizza Hut sponsored the film Back to the Future Part II (1989) and offered a free pair of futuristic sunglasses, known as "Solar Shades", with the purchase of Pizza Hut pizza.
 Pizza Hut also engaged in product placement within the film, having a futuristic version of their logo with their trademarked red hut printed on the side of a mylar dehydrated pizza wrapper in the McFly family dinner scene, and appear on a storefront in Hill Valley in the year 2015.

+In 1990, Pizza Hut spent a reported $20 million to sponsor the Teenage Mutant Ninja Turtles Coming Out of Their Shells live musical.
+The company also gave out a Ninja Turtle audio cassette as part of a promotion.
 The 1990 NES game Teenage Mutant Ninja Turtles II: The Arcade Game came with a coupon for a free pizza.
 The game included Pizza Hut product placement in the form of background advertisements and pizza that would refill the character's life.